Early Childhood Care and Education banner image Early Childhood Care and Education banner image Early Childhood Care and Education banner image

 Partnering With Families

-Examination of significant impacts of family life,on children in an early childhood learning,situation.
-Students examine their role in,assisting families and effective communication,with other professionals and agencies concerned,with children and families.
+Examine significant impacts of family life on children in an early childhood learning situation.
+Students examine their role in assisting families and effective communication with other professionals and agencies concerned with children and families.

 Course Code:ECCE-2020

-Students explore the individual needs of children,experiencing exceptionalities.
-Emphasis will be,placed on how to support children and their,families within a community setting.
+Students explore the individual needs of children experiencing exceptionalities.
+Support of children and their families within a community setting is explored.

 Course Code:ECCE-2036